AtsukoCoffey/healthy-food-club/README.md

 # Healthy Food Club
-The Healthy Food Club is a community that hosts cooking sessions with brief health-related lectures and introduces alternative menus to promote a healthier lifestyle.
+The "Healthy Food Club" is a community that hosts cooking sessions with brief health-related lectures and introduces alternative menus to promote a healthier lifestyle.

-During our activities, we strive to raise awareness about the prevalence of chemicals in our lives and their impact, specially focus on the food additives, fertilizers, pesticide, and those regulations, to monitor them for a safer society and healthier life collectively.
+During our activities, we strive to raise awareness about the prevalence of chemicals in our lives and their impact; with special focus on food additives, fertilizers, pesticide, and those regulations, to monitor them for a safer society and healthier life collectively.

 ![ Live site view ](assets/images/readme-img/amiresponsive.png "Live site view")
 ## **[Live site](https://atsukocoffey.github.io/healthy-food-club/)**